jouvetg/igm/README.md

 # Documentation

-**IGM's documentation can be found on the dedicated [wiki](https://github.com/jouvetg/igm/wiki).**
+IGM's documentation can be found on the dedicated [wiki](https://github.com/jouvetg/igm/wiki) or on the in-progress [concept paper](https://github.com/jouvetg/igm/blob/main/paper/paper.pdf), which is opened for contributions.

 # Discord channel

 IGM has a [discord channel](https://discord.com/) for quick support, getting latest infos, exchanges with other users.
-To get in, please send me your discord user name at guillaume.jouvet at unil.ch, and I will add you to the group.
+To get in, please send me your discord user name at guillaume.jouvet at unil.ch to be added to the group.

 # Contact